laxmandudhate/Devops/LINUX COMMANDS CHEAT SHEET.md

 ### grep (Search Text)

-**Theory:** Searches for patterns in files or text streams.
+Searches for patterns in files or text streams.
 Fundamental tool for text processing and log analysis.

 ```bash
 # Search for pattern in file